 A workshop course that thoroughly explores the academic research writing process with an emphasis on entering into academic conversation.
 Building on the skills acquired in College Writing I, students will learn to write extensively with source material.
 Key skills addressed include finding,assessing, and integrating primary and secondary sources, and using proper documentation to ensure academic integrity.
 Students will produce analytical writing throughout the semester, including a minimum of four formal, researched essays.
 3 credits.

 An introduction to descriptive statistics, graphing and data analysis, probability laws, discrete and continuous probability distributions, correlation and regression, inferential statistics.
-No credit in Science or Engineering.
+No credit in Sciences (except Biology and EEAS) or Engineering.
 Meets Core Curriculum Essential Learning Outcome for Quantitative Literacy (QL).
 3 credits.
 MATH.1115 or equivalent; MA; Previously 92.183

 An introduction course that focuses on application of the scientific method to major areas of psychology: biological, cognitive, developmental, social and personality, and mental and physical health.
 The course addresses the importance of social and cultural diversity, ethics, variations in human functioning, and applications to life and social action both within these areas and integrated across them.
 The research basis for knowledge in the field is emphasized.
 3 credits.
 BS

 Presents an introduction to the study of social behavior in interpersonal relationships, groups, organizations, and the community: Diversity in regard to groups of peoples, cultures, and views is emphasized.
 Topics include non-verbal communication, social attraction, attitudes and attitude change, group dynamics, prejudice, labeling, stereotyping, interpersonal influence, and applications to social problems.
 Meets Core Curriculum Essential Learning Outcome for Diversity and Cultural Awareness (DCA).
 3 credits.
 Human Values, BSV